nonoroazoro/vscode-syncing/README.md

 **In order to keep this extension as simple as possible, there will be no other features, just these two:**

-1. Upload VSCode settings and extensions to Gist.
+1. Upload VSCode settings and extensions to Gist (auto create new Gist for the first time).
 2. Download VSCode settings and extensions from Gist.